w2ak/tpt-inf224-tp1/README.md

 Template specialization was used to create `Group<X>` for `X` a subclass of Multimedia.
 We have to create this class as a subclass of `list<X*>` and not `list<X>` for two reasons:
 * Multimedia objects can be members of multiple groups.
-* `list<Multimedia>` is virtual and would not allow us to create groups of Videos and Pictures in the same group.
+* `list<Multimedia>` is virtual and cannot be instantiated.
+This would not allow us to create groups of Videos and Pictures in the same group.